hewner/csse403/Homework/RustWebserver/README.md

     curl http://localhost:8080

-And see a dump of the relevant HTML - though you may have to install the curl utility to do so.
+And see a dump of the relevant HTML.

 This webserver is insufficient for our purposes because it is single threaded.
 Instead, we would like to use the approach of a thread